 By recording consumption and generation, the cFos Charging Manager always knows how much charging power to distribute to the EVSEs in use.
 You can assign different priorities to the individual EVSEs.
 The available charging power is first distributed to the EVSEs of higher priority and the remaining power is then distributed to the EVSEs of lower priority.
 This way you can, for example, quickly recharge emergency vehicles while long parked users are "refuelled" during the day

-The prioritization scheme also supports the temporary deactivation of EVSEs if the minimum charging power is not reached.
-In addition, the phase symmetry is monitored to prevent individual phases from being loaded beyond the level prescribed by the VDE during single-phase charging
+The prioritization scheme also supports the temporary shutdown of wall boxes if the minimum charging power is not reached.
+In addition, there is a monitoring of the phase symmetry to prevent individual phases from being loaded beyond the level prescribed by the VDE during single-phase charging.

 In addition, the charging power can be changed depending on a switching input, for example when the energy supplier signals certain tariffs.
 Another possibility is to control the charging power depending on the available generation power of a solar system (e.g. by excess charging).

 It is recommended that the cFos Charging Manager is connected to the Internet and can be accessed from "outside" for maintenance purposes.

 |Manufacturer / Type||cFos eMobility / cFos Power Brain 11kW (22kW)|